Schedule an Appointment

 When you experience certain types of emotions, you can clearly recognize and identify what’s going on.

-But some emotions aren’t as easy to identify or deal with at the moment.
+But some emotions aren’t as easy to identify or deal with in the moment.
 Some emotions, like anxiety, can have a different impact on a person-by-person basis.

-While you may be slightly familiar with anxiety, have a general idea of what it is, and may even be aware of some of the causes, it’s not something you completely understand.
-There are a lot of unknowns that you may want to learn more about.
+While you may be slightly familiar with anxiety, have a general idea of what it is, and may even be aware of some of the causes, many people may feel it’s difficult to understand.
+There are a lot of unknowns about anxiety to learn more about.

 Let’s learn more about anxiety, what it is, and what causes it.